Introduction to these Lecture Notes

 6. Self Existent This feature of God’s transcendence is implied in His Name LORD.
 It is an expression of “I Am that I Am” (Exodus 3:14,15).
 God’s Name is a statement.
 It is not just a label to identify Him.
 When God says “I am”, He claims an existence beyond our reach.
 When a human says, “I am,” he makes a temporary and contingent statement.
 It is not an eternal reality.
 It is dependent on all the things he needs to support his existence.
 Deny a man food, water, or air and he will be described as “he was”.
 God’s life is from Himself!

-implies that His word is as faithful a million years later as the moment He
+Am Name implies that His word is as faithful a million years later as the

-spoke.
-This solid reputation of God appears in the prayer of Habakkuk 3.
-Here
+moment He spoke.
+This solid reputation of God appears in the prayer of Habakkuk

-in 1:12 God’s faithfulness is the reason for Habakkuk’s confident we will
+3. Here in 1:12 God’s faithfulness is the reason for Habakkuk’s confident we

 twice in this prayer, but in his perplexity he knows that the LORD cannot break